Average read time: 3 minutes

 There’s no question that today’s economic outlook is gloomy – global growth is falling, recessions are looming, and rising inequality is affecting some groups more than others, such as girls and women.
 Covid-19 has created hardships for many – reshaping the employment landscape for young and old alike and accelerating the integration of technology into all types of roles and industries.

 But in all of this, we see potential.
 A chance to do things differently.
 An opportunity to reshape how we work to build a better business and a better world.
-You might say we’re overly optimistic – but we’re positive and we’re determined, and only time will show the difference Unilever can make.

 We believe every person has the right to a productive life.
 The right not just to work, but to take part in society in a way that feels meaningful to them.
 And every business has a moral and economic responsibility to help protect people’s livelihoods, even if they can’t protect the jobs they do.